anthonygauthier/blazin/README.md

-# blazin"
+# blazin'
 `blazin` is a [Deno](https://deno.land/) web application framework.
 It is built directly on top of the `std/http` core library.
-It"s syntax is inspired by Express.js.
+It's syntax is inspired by Express.js.

 ## Features

-The goal of `blazin` is obviously to be blazin" fast, but also be *hella* simple.
+The goal of `blazin` is obviously to be blazin' fast, but also be *hella* simple.
 With simplicity in mind, `blazin` comes with :

 * A `Router` component